‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 “I’m wondering what the purpose was of the 43 years of this ordeal and the trauma that I had and the trauma that my family endured as a result,” Steuer told CNN.

-Sammie Mays, a writer who says she lost consciousness in the mid-1980s and awoke with her shirt unbuttoned and her bra pulled up after consuming a drink Cosby poured gave her while she was trying to interview him at an entertainment industry conference in New Orleans.
+Sammie Mays, a writer who says she lost consciousness in the mid-1980s and awoke with her shirt unbuttoned and her bra pulled up after consuming a drink Cosby poured her while she was trying to interview him at an entertainment industry conference in New Orleans.

 The court’s decision to release Cosby, which became public with the release of a majority opinion written by a male judge, “shows that women do not have the respect of men,” Mays told TMZ.